aadish-25/devenvx-cli/README.md

 ## ✨ Why DevEnvx?

-- **Powered by npm** – Instantly accessible via the world’s most trusted package registry.
-No installs.
-No browser.
-Just run.
+- **Powered by npm** — Instantly accessible via the world’s most trusted package registry — no installs, no browser, just run.
-- **Truly One-Line Setup** – From nothing to a fully configured environment in seconds
+- **Truly One-Line Setup** — From nothing to a fully configured environment in seconds
-- **Zero Browser Required** – Everything happens in your terminal
+- **Zero Browser Required** — Everything happens in your terminal
-- **Windows-Native Integration** – Purpose-built for Windows using PowerShell scripts
+- **Windows-Native Integration** — Purpose-built for Windows using PowerShell scripts
-- **Clean, Fast, & Reliable** – Optimized installers with intelligent validation
+- **Clean, Fast, & Reliable** — Optimized installers with intelligent validation
-- **Multiple Language Support** – Set up C++, Java, Python, and more with one interface
+- **Multiple Language Support** — Set up C++, Java, Python, and more with one interface

 ---